blackberry/WebWorks-Community-APIs/BB10-Cordova/Template/README.md

 ###Building The Template Project:
 1. Parameters to be sent with the Apache Ant command:
-- projectName should be all upper case and contain only letters [A-Z]
+- **projectName** should be all upper case and contain only letters [A-Z]
-- cordovaPluginId should be in the format com.blackberry.community.<your project name>.
+- **cordovaPluginId** should be in the format com.blackberry.community.<your project name>.
 The name should only contain letters
-- projectFunction should start with a upper case letter.
+- **projectFunction** should start with a upper case letter.
 This variable is used for code functions and should follow proper function naming conventions. e.g. MyProjectFunction
-- projectFunctionStart should start with a lower case letter.
+- **projectFunctionStart** should start with a lower case letter.
 This variable is used for code functions and should follow proper function naming conventions. e.g. myProjectFunction
-- projectNameLowerCase should be all lower case and contain only letters [a-z].
+- **projectNameLowerCase** should be all lower case and contain only letters [a-z].
 This must be the same project name used for the projectName variable.
-- projectAuthor should be entered as the author of the plugin.
+- **projectAuthor** should be entered as the author of the plugin.

 ant -f build.xml -DprojectName=<project name in caps>
 e.g. ant -f build.xml -DprojectName=MMS -DcordovaPluginId=com.blackberry.community.MMS -DprojectFunction=MMS -DprojectFunctionStart=mms -DprojectNameLowerCase=mms -DprojectAuthor=“blackberry author”
+**no space after the -D is intentional and required.**

 The output of this build script will produce a build folder that contains two directories:
 1. plugin